awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 ## Create an Image<a name="image-builder-cli-create-image"></a>

 When you have a basic recipe, you can create an image from it\.

 ```
-aws imagebuilder create-image --image-recipe-arn arn:aws:imagebuilder:us-west-2:123456789012:image-recipe/my-example-recipe/2019.12.03
+aws imagebuilder create-image —image-recipe-arn arn:aws:imagebuilder:us-west-2:123456789012:image-recipe/my-example-recipe/2019.12.03
 ```

 ## Get an Image<a name="image-builder-cli-get-image"></a>

 To check the progress of your image, use the `get-image` operation\. `get-image` returns details about the image, metadata, current state, and output resources when they are available\.

 ```
-aws imagebuilder get-image --image-build-version-arn arn:aws:imagebuilder:us-west-2:123456789012:image/my-example-recipe/2019.12.03/1
+aws imagebuilder get-image —image-build-version-arn arn:aws:imagebuilder:us-west-2:123456789012:image/my-example-recipe/2019.12.03/1
 ```

 ## Create a Distribution Configuration<a name="image-builder-cli-create-distribution-configuration"></a>

 A distribution configuration allows you to specify the name and description of your output AMI, authorize other AWS accounts to launch the AMI, and replicate the AMI to other AWS Regions\.
+It also allows you to export the AMI to Amazon S3\.

 The contents of the `create-distribution-configuration.json` are as follows\.

 ```
 {
     "name": "MyExampleDistribution",
-    "description": "Copies AMI to eu-west-1",
+    "description": "Copies AMI to eu-west-1 and exports to S3",
     "distributions": [
         {
             "region": "us-west-2",